American Revolution: Interpretations

 The American Revolution was integral to the changes occurring in American society, politics and culture ....
 These changes were radical, and they were extensive ....
 The Revolution not only radically changed the personal and social relationships of people, including the position of women, but also destroyed aristocracy as it'd been understood in the Western world for at least two millennia.

 Edmund Morgan has argued that, in terms of long-term impact on American society and values:

 The Revolution did revolutionize social relations.
 It did displace the deference, the patronage, the social divisions that had determined the way people viewed one another for centuries and still view one another in much of the world.
 It did give to ordinary people a pride and power, not to say an arrogance, that have continued to shock visitors from less favored lands.
 It may have left standing a host of inequalities that have troubled us ever since.
 But it generated the egalitarian view of human society that makes them troubling and makes our world so different from the one in which the revolutionists had grown up.

+Leopold von Ranke, a leading German historian, claimed in 1848 that revolutionary American republicanism played a crucial role in the development of European liberalism:

+By abandoning English constitutionalism and creating a new republic based on the rights of the individual, the North Americans introduced a new force in the world.
+Ideas spread most rapidly when they have found adequate concrete expression.
+Thus republicanism entered our Romanic/Germanic world...
+Up to this point, the conviction had prevailed in Europe that monarchy best served the interests of the nation.
+Now the idea spread that the nation should govern itself.
+But only after a state had actually been formed on the basis of the theory of representation did the full significance of this idea become clear.
+All later revolutionary movements have this same goal...
+This was the complete reversal of a principle.
+Until then, a king who ruled by the grace of God had been the center around which everything turned.
+Now the idea emerged that power should come from below...
+These two principles are like two opposite poles, and it is the conflict between them that determines the course of the modern world.
+In Europe the conflict between them had not yet taken on concrete form; with the French Revolution it did.